jgressmann/pokemon/README.md

 # pokemon
-Pokemon is a library to link to your C/C++ program to debug Lua code using [QtCreator](http://www.qt.io/ide/).
+Pokemon is a library to link to your C++ program to debug Lua code using [QtCreator](http://www.qt.io/ide/).

 ## Usage